-- If the provider of Family Support services is not able to contact the family before the home visit and decides to proceed with the visit, the provider should ask the four health screening questions included above before entering the home to make sure the provider is doing everything the provider can to mitigate the spread of COVID-19.
-The provider should stand approximately 6 feet from the doorway when asking the four health screening questions. - If the answer is no to all of the health screening questions included above, and the provider decides that going to the home is in the best interest of the child and family, then the provider of Family Support services should take the precautions listed below to prevent the spread of COVID-19. - If the answer is yes to any of the questions above the provider should reschedule the in-person home visit for another date and time or reschedule the visit as a virtual home visit.
+If the provider of Family Support services is not able to contact the family before the home visit and decides to proceed with the visit, the provider should ask the five health screening questions included above before entering the home to make sure the provider is doing everything the provider can to mitigate the spread of COVID-19.
+The provider should stand approximately 6 feet from the doorway when asking the health screening questions.

+- If the answer is no to all of the health screening questions included above, and the provider decides that going to the home is in the best interest of the child and family, then the provider of Family Support services should take the precautions listed below to prevent the spread of COVID-19. - If the answer is yes to any of the first three questions above the provider should reschedule the in-person home visit for another date and time or reschedule the visit as a virtual home visit.
+If the answer is yes to the last two questions, it is recommended that the provider of Family Support services and the family discuss the possible risk in delivering and in-person services and document the decision.